ICRA 2023

 To develop a robotic guiding system that is genuinely beneficial to blind or visually impaired individuals, we performed qualitative research, including interviews with guide dog handlers and trainers and first-hand blindfold walking experiences with various guide dogs.

-we build a collaborative indoor navigation scheme for a guide dog robot that includes preferred features such as speed and directional control.
-For collaborative navigation, we propose a semanticaware local path planner that enables safe and efficient guiding work by utilizing semantic information about the environment and considering the handler’s position and directional cues to determine the collision-free path.
+We build a collaborative indoor navigation scheme for a guide dog robot that includes preferred features such as speed and directional control.
+For collaborative navigation, we propose a semantic-aware local path planner that enables safe and efficient guiding work by utilizing semantic information about the environment and considering the handler's position and directional cues to determine the collision-free path.

 We evaluate our integrated robotic system by testing guide blindfold walking in indoor settings and demonstrate guide dog-like navigation behavior by avoiding obstacles at typical gait speed (0.7 m/s).

-year = {2021},
+year = {2023},

 }